CarGurus Header

 8/10

-The 2025 Hyundai Kona Electric offered dual-zone climate control, proximity key, and solar front glass as standard on the SE trim.
-The Limited trim added features like heated and ventilated front seats, a heated steering wheel, and a Bose premium sound system.
-The Kona's cupholder design allowed for rotation to create more console space.
-The interior space was slightly smaller than rivals, with 25.5 cubic feet of cargo space behind the second row, expanding to 63.7 cubic feet with the seats folded.
+The 2025 Hyundai Kona Electric offered dual-zone climate control and proximity key as standard on the SE trim, with the Limited trim adding features like heated and ventilated front seats, a heated steering wheel, and a Bose sound system.
+The Kona's interior had a clever cupholder design and a small storage compartment in the center armrest.
+Despite increased space from the previous generation, the Kona's cargo capacity was slightly below average, with 25.5 cubic feet behind the second row and 63.7 cubic feet with seats folded.

 Technology